 I am a political scientist with a background in International Relations and EU Studies.
 My research interests encompass international organizations and the comparative study of regional integration processes.
 In my current research I analyze the factors that influence the institutional design of regional organizations in time, and explore the influence of EU institutions on other regional organizations, and examines the dynamics of legitimation in regional organizations.

-international organizations, comparative regionalism, institutional design and evolution, legitimacy, EU foreign policy, diffusion
+international organizations, comparative regionalism, institutional design and evolution, legitimacy and legitimation, EU foreign policy, diffusion

 University of Goettingen